Director of Choral StudiesAssociate Professor of Music

 Diplome de direction d’orchestre, Ecole Normale de Musique de ParisD.M.A., Choral Conducting, Stony Brook University

-The versatile conductor Mark Shapiro enjoys working with orchestras, opera companies and choruses.
-A four-time ASCAP award winner for adventurous programming, Dr. Shapiro is one of a handful of conductors in the United States to have won these coveted awards, including the Alice Parker Award, as the leader of more than one organization.
+The versatile conductor Mark Shapiro (“insightful” – The New York Times) enjoys working with orchestras, opera companies and choruses.
+A five-time ASCAP award winner for programming, Dr. Shapiro is one of a handful of conductors in the United States to have won these coveted awards as the leader of more than one organization.

-Dr. Shapiro is Artistic Director of Cantori New York; Music Director of the Cecilia Chorus and Orchestra of New York, which performs twice annually in Carnegie Hall; and Music Director of the Prince Edward Island Symphony.
-For twenty years he was Artistic Director of the Monmouth Civic Chorus in New Jersey.
-Dr. Shapiro’s additional credits as an instrumental and opera conductor include appearances with Juilliard Opera at the Juilliard School; American Opera Projects at Zankel Hall and the Rubin Museum; Underworld Opera; Works&Process at the Guggenheim Museum; The Actors Studio; Opera Company of Middlebury; Mannes Opera at Mannes College the New School for Music; the Center for Contemporary Opera; the Banff Centre; and PBS, where he conducted the soundtrack for Ric Burns' special on New York City.
+Dr. Shapiro is Music Director of The Prince Edward Island Symphony and The Cecilia Chorus of New York and Artistic Director of Cantori New York.
+Additional credits as an instrumental and opera conductor include multiple appearances with Juilliard Opera at the Juilliard School; American Opera Projects at Zankel Hall and the Rubin Museum; Underworld Opera; Works&Process at the Guggenheim Museum; The Actors Studio; Opera Company of Middlebury; Mannes Opera at Mannes College the New School for Music; the Center for Contemporary Opera; the Banff Centre; and PBS, where he conducted the soundtrack for Ric Burns' special on New York City.
 Dr. Shapiro has worked extensively in France and also has conducted in Singapore and Brunei.
-He has collaborated with outstanding artists including Metropolitan Opera singers Harolyn Blackwell, Sasha Cooke, Barbara Dever and Angela Meade, new music specialists Makoto Nakura and Nadia Sirota, and Tony-Award winners Victoria Clark and Maryann Plunkett.
+He has collaborated with outstanding artists including Metropolitan Opera singers Harolyn Blackwell, Sasha Cooke, Barbara Dever and Angela Meade, new music specialists Makoto Nakura and Nadia Sirota, and Tony-Award winners Victoria Clark, Maryann Plunkett and Stephen Spinella.

 Dr. Shapiro has released five commercial CDs, one of which was named an Editor's Choice by Opera News.
 His recording of Michael Dellaira’s opera “Chéri” features Marni Nixon (the “singing voice” of Audrey Hepburn in “My Fair Lady” and other films).

 Each summer Dr. Shapiro directs the Conducting Program at the European American Musical Alliance in Paris, a training institute in the Nadia Boulanger tradition.
 His activities as a clinician, adjudicator and panelist include the Philadelphia Music Project, Chorus America and Forte Festivals.
-He has taught at Rutgers University, William Paterson University and Mannes College the New School for Music.
+He has taught at the Juilliard School (evening division), Mannes College the New School for Music.
+Rutgers University, and William Paterson University.

 Choral, Operatic and Orchestral Conducting; New Music; Music Cognition